AstroJays-Hopkins/Documentation/content/docs/specs/prop-avionics/spec-control-plane.md

 |ACK                 | 100|
 |NACK                | 101|

-### Synchronization and Awknowledgement
+### Synchronization and Acknowledgemen
 The C2 plane uses an _acked_ radio protocol.
-This means that every command sent from the Grand Station to the rocket must be awknowledged by a corresponding packet from the rocket to be considered successfully transmitted.
+This means that every command sent from the Grand Station to the rocket must be acknowledged by a corresponding packet from the rocket to be considered successfully transmitted.
 However, since only the newest state of the ground station needs to be carried out by the rocket, only the _latest command packet_ will need to be acked.